ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Experiment

 \subsection{Human Judgment}

-To validate the reliability of our evaluation metrics, we conducted a perceptual study to measure their consistency with human judgment.
-We randomly sampled 150 concepts and generated outputs using three representative models: Sana, SDXL, and OmniGen.
+To validate that our probabilistic distribution-based metrics better reflect human perceptual judgment than deterministic alternatives, we conducted a perceptual study to measure their consistency with human judgment.
+Here, deterministic alternatives refer to metrics that assess performance based on single-color accuracy, such as Dominant Color Accuracy (DCA) and Hue Angular Difference ($\Delta$ Hue); details are provided in Appendix~\ref{sec:appendix_deterministic}.
+We randomly sampled 150 concepts and generated outputs using three representative models: Sana, Stable Diffusion XL, and OmniGen.
 This experiment employs a pairwise comparison protocol hosted on a Gradio interface \citep{abid2019gradio}.
-To ensure statistical robustness, we invite 36 participants, where each pair was evaluated by six independent annotators.
+To ensure statistical robustness, we invited 62 participants, where each pair was evaluated by five independent annotators.

 For each trial, participants are presented with the human-annotated ground truth alongside the images generated by two randomly paired models.
 Participants are asked to determine which model's output aligned more closely with the human ground truth.

-We quantify alignment between our metrics and human preference using Pearson ($r$) and Spearman ($\rho$) correlation coefficients, and agreement ratio.
+We quantify alignment between our metrics and human preference using Kendall's Tau ($\tau$) and Spearman ($\rho$) correlation coefficients, and agreement ratio.
 Table~\ref{tab:correlation} presents the results, which reveal that the adopted distribution-based metric, especially EMD, exhibits a significantly higher correlation with human judgment compared to deterministic metrics commonly employed in prior studies, which typically assess performance based on single-color accuracy.
 Detailed information about human judgment can be found in Appendix~\ref{sec:appendix_metrics}.